Stay updated with the latest news of the COVID-19 situation in Vietnam and information for traveling to Vietnam. Read more here.

-Asian food, especially Vietnamese cuisine, is well known as healthy because of a good amount of vegetables used in the recipe to balance the flavors and the meat of the dish.
+Asian food, especially Vietnamese cuisine, is well known as healthy because of the good amount of vegetables used in the recipe to balance the flavors and the meat of the dish.

-To anyone who dislikes eating vegetables, Bo kho will change your mind of tasting these green in Vietnamese cuisine.
-That is not because there are no vegetables in the food, but the way the food is made will make you eat healthy without noticing.
+To anyone who dislikes eating vegetables, Bo kho will change your mind about tasting these green in Vietnamese cuisine.
+That is not because there are no vegetables in the food, but how the food is made will make you eat healthy without noticing.

 Bo kho is a kind of beef stew with touches of Vietnamese flavors.

-"Kho" in Bo kho is actually a cooking method, in which you braise the meat in a broth until most of the broth evaporates.
+"Kho" in Bo kho is actually a cooking method in which you braise the meat in a broth until most of the broth evaporates.
 However, Bo kho is more like a stew.
-The beef is marinated with five-spice powder or curry powder - the special ingredient that makes Bo kho different from other beef stew - salt, sugar, and pepper, then stewed in water or coconut juice.
-A lot of vegetables and spices like onion, carrot, potato, and lemongrass are also added to balance with the hearty and meaty beef.
+The beef is marinated with five-spice powder or curry powder - the special ingredient that makes Bo kho different from other beef stews - salt, sugar, and pepper, then stewed in water or coconut juice.
+Many vegetables and spices like onion, carrot, potato, and lemongrass are also added to balance the hearty and meaty beef.
 Add a little achiote oil if you want to make the color the broth more attractive.
-And finally, finishing the dish with a little bit of spring onion and Vietnamese basil.
+And finally, finish the dish with a little bit of spring onion and Vietnamese basil.

-The origin of Bo kho is actually from the Chinese, but there have been some changes in the recipe to suit the available local ingredients and taste.
+The origin of Bo kho is originally a Chinese recipe, but there have been some changes in the recipe to suit the available local ingredients and taste.
 Besides Pho, which is another beef dish with noodles, Bo kho is an incredibly popular breakfast in Vietnam.
 The difference between the dishes is that Pho is lighter and less oily.
 But who can resist enjoying the delicious stew Bo kho at any time of day?

-Bo kho is usually on the menu but not the main star of food stalls or restaurants, so to find a place serving this Vietnamese beef stew without knowing what's on the menu is difficult, especially when you just traveling.
-Below are some good places for you to try out the taste of Bo Kho.
+Bo kho is usually on the menu but not the main star of food stalls or restaurants, so to find a place serving this Vietnamese beef stew without knowing what's on the menu is difficult, especially when you are just traveling.
+Below are some good places to try out Bo Kho's taste.

 Address: 81 Nguyen Cu Trinh, Nguyen Cu Trinh Ward, District 1